bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 ## Printed Book

 What is difference between the workshop the printed companion book?
 The Printed Book has the following features:
-* Deeper focus on Decision Intelligence theory with application of Generative AI rather than a code-first focus.
+* Deeper focus on Decision Intelligence theory with more advanced application of Generative AI rather than a code-first focus.
 * Additional advanced real-world examples with Artificial Intelligence.
 * Chapters are organized using the Decision Intelligence Framework.
-There is no code illustrated in the book, making it easier to consume for non-technical readers.
+A great deal less code illustrated in the book, making it easier to consume for non-technical readers.
 * References in text content to further deepen decision-making knowledge.
-* Extra Curated Chapters with Lists for Easy Lookup of: Decision Intelligence Quotes, Decision Rules, Decision Intelligence Resources.
+* Extra Curated Chapters with "Table of Contents Lists" for Easy Lookup of: Decision Intelligence Quotes, Decision Rules, Decision Intelligence Resources.

 ## Workshop Modules